Sunday, January 28, 2024

 Just how essential is The Snow-Image, anyway?

 It has three of his better-known stories.
 “Ethan Brand,” “The Man Of Adamant,” and “My Kinsman, Major Molineux.”
-Other historical sketches touch upon Hawthorne’s troubled relationship with the past as it concerned both his family and country; while minor tales alternate between childlike fables and delicate dips into the macabre.
+Other historical sketches touch upon Hawthorne’s troubled relationship with the past as it concerned both his family and country; while some minor tales alternate between childlike fables and delicate dips into the macabre.

 In other words, for those of us who enjoy Hawthorne, here are some engaging glimpses at the man who forged hard truths from deceptively homey matter.
 Like with the other two collections, this contains both narrative stories and sketches of a non-fictional nature.
 Unlike those others, The Snow-Image is not a major work.

-The early 1850s represent Hawthorne’s peak as writer, both in terms of output and success.
+The early 1850s represent Hawthorne’s peak as a writer, both in terms of output and success.
 Eighteen-fifty saw The Scarlet Letter; in the next two years came The House Of The Seven Gables and The Blithedale Romance.
 Besides those, you also had two well-received story collections for children, A Wonder-Book For Girls And Boys (1851) and Tanglewood Tales (1853), and a campaign biography about Hawthorne’s old college chum Franklin Pierce, elected President in 1852.

 For a man who published so little in the prior two decades, this was an amazing leap of public productivity.
 In the midst of all that came this collection of stories, some fairly recently written, others dating back as far back as the 1830s but never published in book form.
 [Hawthorne’s final short story, “Feathertop,” was published in 1852 and added to a revised edition of Mosses From An Old Manse.]